wp-plugins/miln-photo-feed/readme.txt

 Miln Photo Feed is a standard WordPress plug-in.
 The plug-in can be installed through your WordPress dashboard:

 1. Log into WordPress.
-1. Go to Plugins > Add New
+1. Go to **Plugins** > **Add New**
 1. Search for "Miln"
-1. Select "Install Now" for "Miln Photo Feed"
+1. Select **Install Now** for "Miln Photo Feed"
-1. Select "Activate Plugin"
+1. Select **Activate Plugin**

 Your new photo feed is available immediately.
-To get your photo feed, append /photos to the end of your blog URL.
-If you blog is at http://theworklife.com/ then your photo feed will be at http://theworklife.com/photos
+To get your photo feed, append `/photos` to the end of your blog URL.
+If your blog is at http://theworklife.com/ then your photo feed will be at http://theworklife.com/photos

  * Manual Installation

 1. Upload the `miln-photo-feed` directory to the `/wp-content/plugins/` directory;
 1. Activate the plugin through the 'Plugins' menu in WordPress.